-- If applicable, submit a valid Fingerprint Clearance Card for the state in which your intended ABSN satellite location resides.
-Students should contact their admissions representative or student services counselor for more information on this requirement. - Students must pass an approved Background Check, and the order date must be within six months of the secondary application deadline for the semester in which the student is applying.
-The background check includes an approved OIG/GSA component that documents students have not committed Healthcare Fraud or Abuse.
-Students whose record includes any felony will be automatically disqualified and denied admission.
-If the prospective student or student is charged with a felony or undesignated offense, either before admission or during the program, he/she must notify the Program Director via email within 10 days.
-Students with misdemeanors will be reviewed to determine potential clinical placement based on the individual's record.
-Students that are admitted with misdemeanors can in no way be guaranteed licensure, as licensure is at the sole discretion of the State Boards of Nursing.
-In addition, students that are admitted with misdemeanors can in no way be guaranteed employment, as employment is at the sole discretion of individual employers. - Required general education courses are subject to GCU's Repeating Passing Courses policy. - The completion end date of all required pre-requisite courses must be within seven years of the month of the start date of a student's first course taken under their ABSN program of study at GCU (which includes the start date for any required general education or pre-requisite course) or within seven years of the secondary application deadline for the semester in which the student is applying for secondary acceptance, whichever comes first.
+- Required general education courses are subject to GCU's Repeating Passing Courses policy. - The completion end date of all required pre-requisite courses must be within seven years of the month of the start date of a student's first course taken under their ABSN program of study at GCU (which includes the start date for any required general education or pre-requisite course) or within seven years of the secondary application deadline for the semester in which the student is applying for secondary acceptance, whichever comes first.
 Any pre-requisite courses completed prior to the seven-year requirement will not be recognized as fulfilling that respective pre-requisite course and will not be considered in the pre-requisite GPA calculation.
 In the scenario where a student has two or more passing grades on file for the same pre-requisite course, each completed within the allowable seven-year timeframe, the highest grade earned will be used in the pre-requisite GPA calculation.

-UNV-103

-CWV-101

-ENG-105

-Required ENG-106

-General MAT-144

-Education BIO-201/L

-Courses PSY-102

-MAT-274

-SOC-102

-POS-305
+Required General Education Courses UNV-103 CWV-101 ENG-105 ENG-106 MAT-144 BIO-201/L PSY-102 MAT-274 MAT-274 SOC-102 POS-305